darktab/DreamEPG/README.md

 CJ

-NEW (HEAD, v0.1.0.0-GM1):
+NEW (HEAD, v0.1.0.0):
 ------------------------

-* no new stuff - some timeouts are better trapped whith poor connection
+* keyboard types adjusted in settings
+* submitted to Apple

 KNOWN BUGS
 ----------